toggl-open-source/toggldesktop/README.md

 ### Dependencies

-Install Visual Studio 2013 to get Visual C++ 2013 Build Tools (v120).
-You can download it [here](https://visualstudio.microsoft.com/vs/older-downloads/).

-Build the app using any Visual Studio 2013 or above.
+Install Visual Studio 2019 with `.NET desktop development` and `Desktop development with C++` components checked during installation.
 You can download free Visual Studio Community [here](https://visualstudio.microsoft.com/vs/community/).

 If you want to run tests or build the app using make, then install [Cygwin](https://www.cygwin.com/).